ncodeit-io/learn-corejava-in-10days/Lesson1>Concept2>Data types and operators.md

 Overall, the `short` data type in Java is useful for storing integer values within a limited range, and can be used in a variety of programming scenarios, including arithmetic operations, loop control, and variable declarations. 🤖

+## Applications of Short:

+🧠💾💿🧮 **Memory efficiency:** The byte data type requires less memory than other integer types such as int or long.
+If you have a large amount of data to store, using byte can help you save memory.

+🌐📡💬💻 **Network communication:** When sending data over a network, using byte can be more efficient than using other integer types.
+This is because the size of the data being sent can be reduced, leading to faster data transfer.

+🖼️📷🌈🔍 **Image processing:** In image processing, images are represented as matrices of pixel values.
+Each pixel in an image can have a value ranging from 0 to 255.
+Since the byte data type can hold integer values from -128 to 127, it can be used to represent each pixel in an image.